March 29, 2026

 Boating accidents take many forms, and each type can cause serious or fatal injuries.
 The most common types of boating accidents and injuries seen in Florida include:

-Vessel-to-Vessel Collisions
+Boat-on-Boat Collisions

 Two boats colliding on the water is one of the most common accident types.
 These collisions often happen in congested areas, at night, or when one or both operators fail to maintain a proper lookout.
 The impact of a boat collision can throw passengers overboard, cause traumatic brain injuries, spinal cord damage, and broken bones.